JesusxAguirre/english-quest-log/clases/clase-02/tareas.md

 ---

 ### Preguntas que practiqué
+​Past: Where did you go?
+​Present: Do you like traveling?
+​Present Perfect: Have you ever been to Paris?
 <!-- Escribí al menos 5 preguntas usando Did / Have / Will
 Ejemplo:
 - Did you visit the museum?